jankaszel/hyperwell-thesis/chapters/implementation.md

 By its design, the hypermerge library allows to listen for updates on a particular document via `repo.watch(url, (doc) => {…})`.
 However, this event handler will receive the complete document state instead of just the changes.
 In the context of subscriptions on real-time changes in notebooks of Hyperwell, this means sending each subscriber the complete, updated notebook instead of a list of changes—additions, edits, and deletions.

+Some feature, such as archiving, rely on an identity system.
+While the Hypercore append-only log uses public key encryption for identity and security, Hypermerge currently does not expose such functionality out-of-the-box.
+With a focus on Linked Data and web technology, I will discuss this matter—among other shortcomings—in @sec:discussion.

 [^hapi]: Hapi is a production-ready web framework: <https://hapi.dev/>.
 Hapi is written in JavaScript and runs in the Node.js runtime.
 With a variety of plugins, its functionality can be extended, for example by adding support for the WebSocket protocol.
 [^ldp-containers]: With Linked Data, resources can be grouped into containers: <https://www.w3.org/TR/ldp/#ldpc>.
 These containers can assort entities semantically: “Each resource created in the application or site is created within an instance of one of these container-like entities, and users can list the existing artifacts within one.”